CU-CommunityApps/cd-chef/cd-cu-auth/README.md

 ### Done-ish

 * Move the KMS-based secret encryption/decryption out of the [cd-cu-auth_helper.rb library](libraries/cd-cu-auth_helper.rb) into one of our main AWS Ruby repos.
-  * The KMS utilities now reside in https://github.com/paul-e-allen/cucloud_ruby/tree/pea1-kms-support and are waiting to be pulled into https://github.com/CU-CloudCollab/cucloud_ruby.
+  * The KMS utilities are now in https://github.com/CU-CloudCollab/cucloud_ruby.

 ### Feedback from Cornell IdM for Review and Potential Action